What is National Homeownership Month?

 What Can We Do?

 There are plenty of mortgage products that can help first-time homebuyers get into a home and start building equity in a long-term investment vehicle.
 These options include VA loans, HFA loans, FHA loans, and conventional loans with private mortgage insurance.
 While different loans make sense for different borrowers, conventional loans with private mortgage insurance have become more popular with first-time homebuyers, helping more first-time homebuyers in the past year than any other loan products.

 While we in the mortgage industry can’t influence larger market trends like inventory, we can play our part by educating first-time homebuyers on their financing options.
 That means encouraging good savings habits, expanding knowledge of different types of loans, and showing the long-term payoff of owning a house.

-The more knowledge we can share with homebuyers, the more we can help get into homes.
+The more knowledge we can share with homebuyers, the more we can help get into homes and stay in their homes in times of hardship.
 We can also ensure they’re responsible homeowners, making them a safer investment for you.
 As mortgage professionals, that’s the best way we can honor National Homeownership Month.